 - Is excessively withdrawn, fearful, or anxious about doing something wrong

-- Shows extremes in behavior (extremely compliant or extremely demanding; extremely passive or extremely aggressive)
+- Demonstrates extremes in behavior (extremely compliant or extremely demanding; extremely passive or extremely aggressive)

-- Doesn’t seem to be attached to the parent or caregiver
+- Does not seem to be attached to the parent or caregiver

 - Demonstrates a noticeable decline in cognitive abilities